Skip to content

 !!! example

-for inspiration look at an example implementation of the [lazy workflow instances]
+For inspiration look at an example implementation of the [lazy workflow instances]

 ### Step 2: Register workflows in the database